hallav/LuxUS-HS/README.md

 The preanalysis step and its parameters are explained in detail in https://github.com/hallav/LuxUS

-## Producing results for *LuxHS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states*
+## Producing results for *LuxHS: LuxHS: DNA methylation analysis with spatially varying correlation structure*

 The scripts for producing the results presented in *LuxHS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states* by Halla-aho and Lähdesmäki [9] are available in this repository.
 The scripts for running BiSeq [6] and RADMeth [7] tools for simulation comparisons and scripts for preparing the colon cancer data set [8] for LuxHS analysis are also included.